Description

 andcppsort::stable_sort

-, but I also plan to get rid of those in version 2.0.0 (Remove cppsort::sort and cppsort::stable_sort #167).We are pretty much done for the design decision of killing
+, but I also plan to get rid of those in version 2.0.0 (Remove cppsort::sort and cppsort::stable_sort #167).

-, however there are other down-to-earth reasons to remove it: the deep nesting of several sorters and adapters means that it is slow to compile and produces hard to read error messages, which is something we want to avoid (see #125 and #28) and especially so for a default sorter.Here is a flame graph generated with Clang's
+, however there are other down-to-earth reasons to remove it: the deep nesting of several sorters and adapters means that it is slow to compile and produces hard to read error messages, which is something we want to avoid (see #125 and #28) and especially so for a default sorter.

-showing the time spent parsing some includes of the testevery_sorter.cpp
+showing the time spent parsing some includes of the test every_sorter.cpp

-:As can be seen,
+As can be seen, default_sorter

-takes as much time to parse as most of the other sorters combined, but it also produces a bunch of wasteful instantiations while most of its features will most likely end up unused - if not totally unwanted - in the common scenarios.Basically it is a confusing & badly designed mess, and while some aspects could be changed/fixed, it will only waste resources and developer time, and does not quite fit the design of the library.
-It needs to go.
+takes as much time to parse as most of the other sorters combined, but it also produces a bunch of wasteful instantiations while most of its features will most likely end up unused - if not totally unwanted - in the common scenarios.

-However it is a rather valuable tool for the test suite thanks to its deeply nested nature, so it might be worth preserving there under another name (without the
+However it is a rather valuable tool for the test suite thanks to its deeply nested nature, so it might be worth preserving there under another name (without the stable_adapter

 specialization).
-A quick roadmap:cppsort::default_sorter
+A quick roadmap:

 [[deprecated]]